SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     <- true

-If you use more than one number sign to form a string delimited by enhanced delimiters, there must not be any whitespace in between the number signs.
+If you use more than one number sign to form a string delimited by extended delimiters, there must not be any whitespace in between the number signs.

-.. testcode:: enhanced-string-delimiters
+.. testcode:: extended-string-delimiters

     -> print(###"Line 1\###nLine 2"###) // OK
     << Line 1